89luca89/distrobox/README.md

 All the props goes to them as they had the great idea to implement this stuff.

+## But what is a toolbox?

+Toolbox is a tool for Linux operating systems, which allows the use of containerized command line environments.
+It is built on top of Podman and other standard container technologies from OCI.

+The intention is to provide a mutable environment on a host where the filesystem is immutable (Like Suse's MicroOS or Fedora Silverblue) or where the user doesn't have privileges to modify the host (non-sudo users for example)

+So even if you're not a sudoer or your distro doesn't have access to a traditional package manager, you will still be able to perform your `apt/dnf/pacman/pkg/zypper` shenanigans.

+The toolbox environment is based on an OCI image.
+This image is used to create a toolbox container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..

 # Aims

 This project aims to bring `toolbox` to any distro supporting podman.